aylanismello/JobBot/readme.md

 	`export PATH=$PATH:/chromedriver/location`
 * run script in repo directory with `ruby job_bot.rb`

+*Jobs applied to are saved to log files created in the root repo directory in the format JobBot:YYYY-MM-DD&HH:MM*

 ### config.yaml
 `EMAIL / PASSWORD` Put your linked in login credentials here